georgetown-cs-edu/chirpy/README.md

 dataModel.put("date", new Date().toString());
 ```

 The first line defines a Map.
-Other languages sometimes call these associative arrays, key-value stores, dictionaries, hash tables, and other names that I'm not thinking off.
+Other languages sometimes call these associative arrays, key-value stores, dictionaries, and hash tables.
 The basic concept is simple: you put in a *(key,value)* pair, where *key* and *value* can be pretty much any Java `Object` (i.e., any Java class), and it stays in your dictionary.
-You can they query based on the key -- there's a corresponding `get` method that takes the *key* and returns the corresponding *value*.
+You can then query based on the key -- there's a corresponding `get` method that takes the *key* and returns the corresponding *value*.
 If you're new to Maps, you should take a quick look [at this tutorial](https://www.w3schools.com/java/java_hashmap.asp).

 (As a nit, the above Map call restricts the keys of this particular `dataModel` object to be `String`s.)